Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ![The OSPSuite.R project structure](assets/images/ospsuite_R.png)

 Here we have all our functionalities for the interfacing with R programming language, through OSPSuite.R.
-As part of the necessary preparation of this communication, it contains some side-effect-free classes and also minimal implementations of interfcaces necessary for the software to run, that are never going to be called in the R context, as well as their registrations.
+As part of the necessary preparation of this communication, it contains some side-effect-free classes and also minimal implementations of interfaces necessary for the software to run, that are never going to be called in the R context, as well as their registrations.
 The minimal implementations are all contained in the MinimalImplementations folder.
 An obvious example for this is the  `OSPSuite.R.MinimalImplementations.DialogCreator` minimal implementation of `IDialogCreator`.

 ### OSPSuite.Starter